 A $20,000 European vacation.

 Most people think travel miles are for free economy seats when you can't find a cheap ticket.
 Alaska miles are something else entirely.
-The redemption value on flights โ especially international โ is quietly one of the best in the industry.
+The redemption value on flights — especially international — is quietly one of the best in the industry.
+That shot above?
+Condor business class — lie-flat seats, Boston to Frankfurt — booked entirely on Alaska points.

-We were already booking a Virgin Voyages Mediterranean cruise โ $3,300 that we were going to spend regardless.
+We were already booking a Virgin Voyages Mediterranean cruise — $3,300 that we were going to spend regardless.
 Instead of putting it on a random card, we routed it through a brand new Alaska Atmos card.
-That single decision unlocked 80,000 bonus points.
+That single decision unlocked 80,000 bonus points — and eventually put us in Condor business class on a lie-flat seat from Boston to Frankfurt for $70 out of pocket.

-Trip 1: we pay for the full trip.
-Trip 2: same family, same parks, same Express Pass โ effectively free.
+Trip 1: we pay for the full Universal Orlando trip.
+Trip 2: same family, same parks, same Express Pass — effectively free.
 Here's the exact math.
+It's all about timing, and time of year makes a huge difference in price.
+Our BOGO trip is typically off-peak, around September through November.

 Two Hotel Collection properties.
 Two nights.
 Two $100 dining credits.
 Two free breakfasts.
 And the $300 bi-annual travel credit covers the first hotel entirely.